haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/trouble/tshoot_install_depend.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-  <p>If the Web Setup Wizard stops, informs you that the installation is incomplete, but does not display an error in the console log, the likely cause is you did not run <code>composer install</code> from the <code>&lt;你的Magento的安装目录>/setup</code> directory.</p>
+  <p>If the 网页安装向导 stops, informs you that the installation is incomplete, but does not display an error in the console log, the likely cause is you did not run <code>composer install</code> from the <code>&lt;你的Magento的安装目录>/setup</code> directory.</p>
   <p>The entire message is <code>Installation is incomplete.
 Check the console log for errors before trying again.</code></p></span>
 </div>